-The N3C Data Enclave is hosted by NCATS, and all researchers must complete the “Information Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher” course, which can be accessed at NIH’s information security training website, before submitting a DUR.
-It will take approximately 60-90 minutes to complete the entire course and users should save evidence of completion for their records (a screenshot or copy of the certificate of completion).
-Researchers who will request access to de-identified data or to the Limited Data Set (LDS) also must have completed their home institution’s human subjects research training requirements.
-Researchers will be required to provide the date they completed training in their DUR.
+The N3C Data Enclave is hosted by NCATS, and all researchers must complete the “Information Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher” course, which can be accessed at NIH’s information security training website, before submitting a Data Use Request.
+It will take approximately 60-90 minutes to complete the entire course.
+Users should save evidence of completion for their records (a screenshot or copy of the certificate of completion).
+Researchers who will request access to de-identified data or to the Limited Data Set also must have completed their home institution’s human subjects research training requirements.
+Researchers will be required to provide the date they completed training in their Data Use Request.

 Step 5: Submit the Data Use Request.

-After satisfying the training requirements, researchers must fill out and submit a DUR through the N3C Data Enclave.
-(See a sample DUR form.)
+After satisfying the training requirements, researchers must fill out and submit a Data Use Request through the N3C Data Enclave.
 Researchers will need to provide a project title, a public research statement, a description of their research project plan, the level of data they intend to access and other information.
 Researchers also must read and attest to the DUA and to the N3C Data User Code of Conduct.
-If requesting access to the LDS, researchers will need to provide a copy of their institution’s Human Research Protection Program IRB determination letter.
-For more details about the DUR, see the N3C Data Access Forms and Resources page.
+If requesting access to the Limited Data Set, researchers will need to provide a copy of their institution’s Human Research Protection Program IRB determination letter.

-After a researcher submits a DUR, it will be reviewed by the N3C Data Access Committee (DAC).
-The DAC is composed of federal staff from NIH and is responsible for reviewing and approving all DURs.
+After a researcher submits a Data Use Request, it will be reviewed by the N3C Data Access Committee (DAC).
+The DAC is composed of federal staff from NIH and is responsible for reviewing and approving all Data Use Requests.
 Researchers will receive a DAC determination by email and, if approved, instructions for accessing the data.
-DURs will be effective for one year from the date access is granted and will be renewable.
+Data Use Requests will be effective for one year from the date access is granted and will be renewable.